snt94/snt94/README.md

 ## About Me
 I'm a **software developer** passionate about building clean, scalable, and efficient applications.
 I enjoy solving complex problems and continuously improving my technical skills.

-- 🌍 Living in Brazil
+- 🌍 Based in Brazil
 - 💻 Currently working on full-stack projects with **Node.js**, **NestJS**, **Next.js**, and **React**
 - 🎯 Goal: Become a strong developer and work internationally